Burnie - Wivenhoe

 Burnie - Wivenhoe features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 60.2% of all households, including 18.7% couples with children, 24.9% couples without children, and 15.0% single parent families.
-Non-family households constitute the remaining 39.8%, with lone person households at 36.4% and group households comprising 3.7%.
+Family households account for 60.2% of all households, including 18.7% couples with children, 24.9% couples without children, and 15.0% single parent families.
+Non-family households constitute the remaining 39.8%, with lone person households at 36.4% and group households comprising 3.7% of the total.
 The median household size is 2.1 people, which is smaller than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households